HikiCrash/Python-Basic/README.md

-It's a basic Python practice that you learn by yourself.
+It's a basic Python practice that I learn on my own.